sad woman sitting on couch - how to overcome emotional painPin

 4 Stay off social media

 I have a love/hate relationship with social media.
-I love seeing friends and family member post fun pics of their lives but I hate when I see something that really triggers me (an ex or someone who hurt me).
+I love seeing friends and family members post fun pics of their lives but I hate when I see something that really triggers me (an ex or someone who hurt me).
 I’ve really scaled my feed back a lot.

-Instead find a great website and read some good blogs or stories (like mine!) or watch some fun movies.
+Instead, find a great website and read some good blogs or stories (like mine!) or watch some fun movies.

 Make sure you do NOT stalk your ex.
 Please don’t do that.
-That’s the worst thing you can do if you are suffering with emotional pain from someone who hurt you (like your ex).
+That’s the worst thing you can do if you are suffering from emotional pain from someone who hurt you (like your ex).

 5 Read self-help books